You’re exhausted. You’re just finishing a long day of work, and want to enjoy your evening.

 Computer screens actually flicker HUNDREDS of times per second.
-A rate perceivable to your brain, but not enough that you notice.
-Your brain works hard to filter out the flickering for you.
+Perceivable to your brain, but not to the eye.
+Behind the scenes, your brain works hard to filter out the flickering for you.

 But that comes at a cost.Your brain constantly works to filter the rapid flickering of computer screens.
 Filtering flicker drains your energy, causes headaches, and eye strain.
 Click To Tweet

 You could upgrade to a flicker-free monitor, but that’s expensive, uses a ton of electricity, and isn’t portable.

 Special software can use your computer’s video card to filter the flicker for you.
 Save your brainpower for better uses.

 How Blue Light Wrecks Sleep & How IrisTech Prevents That

 Speaking of night.